Coherent (COHR)

 Investable

-Coherent is intriguing.
+Coherent catches our eye.
 Its sales and EPS are anticipated to grow nicely over the next 12 months, a welcome sign for investors.
 StockStory Analyst Team

 Kayode Omotosho, Equity Analyst